-If you’re like us, you’ve already started to lose track of the hours you’ve sunk into Bungie’s Destiny 2, leveling up your Guardian and exploring everything that the ambitious game has to offer.
+If you’re like us, you’ve already lost track of the hours you’ve sunk into Bungie’s Destiny 2, leveling up your Guardian and exploring everything that the ambitious game has to offer.
 Much of that content can be experienced solo or cooperatively, but the game’s Crucible is a robust competitive multiplayer option that you shouldn’t ignore.
 Packed with several different modes, a great selection of maps, and an array of powerful gear, it’s well worth your time.
 But how do you deal with the growing pains of the mode and actually become a force to be reckoned with?
 Find everything you need to know here in our Destiny 2 Crucible beginner’s guide.

 You can’t access it right away